Kyuu-Ji/htb-write-up/reel/write-up-reel.md

 ![Shortest Paths to High Value Targets](https://kyuu-ji.github.io/htb-write-up/reel/BH_query_1.png)

 This is no direct path, so we need to look for groups we care about and that BloodHound just doesn't know.
-If we look at the groups of the users we have manually, we see the group **Backup_Admins** that we need to query in BloodHound.
+If we look at the groups of the users manually, we see the group **Backup_Admins** that we need to query in BloodHound.
 ```markdown
 net groups /domain
 ```